cubeta-io/cubeta-starter/readme.md

 Customize the response messages, HTTP status codes, and validation rules to suit your application's needs.
 Update the method parameters and content based on your specific requirements.

-By using the RestfulTrait and its provided methods, you can simplify the handling of API responses, improve code organization, and ensure consistent response structures and data validations throughout your application.
+By using the RestTrait and its provided methods, you can simplify the handling of API responses, improve code organization, and ensure consistent response structures and data validations throughout your application.

 <hr>